JEdSTEM develops engaged, curious, and innovative Jewish minds for the modern world.

 STEM stands for Science, Technology, Math, and Engineering.
 These disciplines are increasingly more relevant and necessary in our global, wired, and cloud-based society.

 Jewish values-based learning focuses on educating students with the intent to broaden their experience of Judaism and integrate it to their experience in the world.
 Values-based learning focuses on actionable values that are found in Jewish tradition, holidays, and stories and applies them to hands-on projects that give students the opportunity to practice using and honing that skill.
 Overall, values-based education aims to promote personal growth, connect the students to the community, and link tradition to present day.

 Vision and Impact

-In the fall of 2019, JEdSTEM has engaged over 200 students in grades 3 to 12 at four congregations in the Boston area.
+Since the fall of 2019, JEdSTEM has engaged over 300 students in grades 3 to 12 at eight congregations throughout the United States.
 If you are interested in offering JEdSTEM programming at your synagogue, please fill out our Contact Form.